sahusu06/Pet_Clinic_CICD_Pipeline/README.md

 Continuous Integration (CI):

-Jenkins job ensures the build .
+Using Jenkins pipeline code build has been ensured.

 Continuous Deployment (CD):